 Customization

-Along with configuration options, Kanban gives plenty of ways to tweak how it looks and acts.
-It's possible to set up a custom template for cards, adjust the context menu for cards, columns, and rows, change up the Toolbar's layout and features, and use your own CSS styles to give Kanban a unique appearance.
+Along with configuring Kanban, there are plenty of ways to tweak how it looks and works.
+You can set up a custom card template, adjust the context menu for cards, columns, and rows, change up the Toolbar’s layout and actions, and use your own CSS styles to give Kanban a personal touch.

 Custom cards